Turkeys economy faces lost year no matter who wins election, insiders say

 A second opposition official said the new government would reform the bureaucracy as it seeks to understand the economic problems.

-"It has become clear that 2023 will be a lost year but 2024 is not a year we can lose," the official said, adding that 5% growth is expected in the next two years before it rises.
+"It has become clear that 2023 will be a lost year but 2024 is not a year we can lose," the official said, adding that 5 percent growth is expected in the next two years before it rises.

 POTENTIAL 'CHAOS'

-The stakes are high after Erdogan's drive to cut rates sparked a historic currency crisis in late 2021, and sent inflation as high as 85.5% last year.
-Economists expect inflation to rise from a low of 44% last month.
+The stakes are high after Erdogan's drive to cut rates sparked a historic currency crisis in late 2021, and sent inflation as high as 85.5 percent last year.
+Economists expect inflation to rise from a low of 44 percent last month.

 The election "will make or break macroeconomic stability in Turkey," said Liam Peach, senior EM economist at Capital Economics.